What is Geo-Targeting ?

 else {

-document.write('<a href="http://site3.com"><img src="/banner_generic.gif"></a>');
+document.write('<a href="https://site3.com"><img src="/banner_generic.gif"></a>');

 }